Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 Since all of these symplectomorphisms are isotopic, we will denote them all by $\tau$ for most of this section.

 In order to simplify notation, for the rest of this section \ref{sec:sections-polygon} we will drop the hats and superscript zeros and denote by

 the Lagrangians in the fiber $M$ which give rise to the boundary conditions over the $(k+3)$-punctured disk $T$.
-Though the monodromies are all denoted by $\tau$, it is good to actually choose the perturbations slightly differently so as to ensure that this collection of Lagrangians is in general position in $M$; this is necessary for the argument in Lemma \ref{lem:existence}.
+Though the monodromies are all denoted by $\tau$, we actually choose the perturbations slightly differently so as to ensure that this collection of Lagrangians is in general position in $M$; this is necessary for the argument in Lemma \ref{lem:existence}.

 Recall that $q_1 = q_{a,i}$ and $q_2 = q_{b,j}$ are the morphisms whose product we wish to compute.
 We now regard $q_{a,i} \in L(0)\cap L(n)$ and $q_{b,j}\in \tau^kL(n)\cap L(n+m)$.
 Let $x_i \in \tau^{i-1}L(n) \cap \tau^i L(n)$ denote the unique intersection point.